peritext/peritext/specification/files/doc-document_syntax.md

 =================

-Modulo-flavoured markdown is supposed to be built upon two legs :
+Modulo-flavoured markdown is supposed to be built on top of two existing specs, to which it adds some (a minimum) of consistent addings :

 * Markua implementation (from : https://leanpub.com/markua/read) for all document-related markdown specifications
 * criticmarkup implementation for document revision model

+Modulo is conservative as it still priviledges :
+* text as the main medium of publishing (all other contents are considered as figures)
+* linear top-down scrolling as the main contents navigation practice

 [TOC]